BenjaminPasco/BPASsword/README.md

 - store masterkey in keychain
 - list passwords
 - handle deleting passwords one by one and all at once

-things to do:

-- add fingerprint lock for accessing keychain if possible
-- add filtering for listing passwords
-- make generate command flow into save command
+- make generate command save the password if wanted

-ideas to do later:

-- handle ssh keys
-- create frontend to visualize passwords, update them, delete them
-- create some sort of browser plugin/extension that will link password in db to site
-- add remote backup sync with go service on vps